george-pov/YTSkedy/docs/api/configuration.md

 - The YouTube client secret and refresh token are stored in the platform row's `PublishSettingsJson` so the provider can publish later.
 Moving provider secrets to an app-managed secret store remains a production hardening item.
-- Only the English title, optional description, scheduled start, privacy, and made-for-kids state are sent.
+- Only the rendered title, optional rendered description, scheduled start, privacy, and made-for-kids state are sent.
 Thumbnails, categories, and stream binding are out of scope for this slice.

 ## WordPress Publish Settings